mpf0909/pathology_part_II_project/README.md

 This directory contains all "in-house" data used for the project.
 This includes (1) hovernet-compatible self-generated paired-labelled dataset for training (2) Soilleux Lab-exclusive H&E stained tissue images for inference to assess Hovernet performance.
 It also contains all python code used to make the self-generated dataset.

 ### opensource directory
-This directory contains all publically available datasets used for training and validating Hovernet.
+This directory contains all publically available datasets used for training and validating hovernet models.

 ## Step-by-step guide to using repo
 ### Creating your own dataset